-Whenever possible, the use of authentication technology (eg, security labels) to fight counterfeiting is helpful, and the use of such technology is increasing in Brazil.
-Continuous monitoring of possible counterfeiters is a basic necessity, and the sellers of the original goods should be taught to identify counterfeit goods, receive incentives to do so, report the infringements and receive feedback.
+Whenever possible, the use of authentication technology (eg, security labels and authentication checking devices) to fight counterfeiting is helpful, and investment in these new technologies is increasing in Brazil.
+Continuous monitoring of possible counterfeiters is a basic necessity, and sellers of the original goods should be taught how to identify counterfeit goods, receive incentives to do so, report infringements and receive feedback.